yarkhinephyo/blog/_posts/2022-04-01-primer-on-grpc.markdown

 ### Problems with client libaries

 For a client to communicate with a server with a communication protocol, we need a client library.
 It can be of any type such as REST/SOAP but at the very least, we need something that understands the protocol.
 For example in HTTP, a client library needs to understand ALPN and establish TLS connection.
 There are many client libraries for each language and they are difficult to maintain.
-For example in Python, the application developers can simply `import requests` but the library itself still requires a maintainence in the background.
+For example in Python, the application developers can simply `import requests` but the library itself still requires maintainence in the background.
 If the client libraries are no longer maintained actively to keep up with new protocols, there will be many problems for projects that depend on them.

 ### gRPC